Abditus0/Google-Workspace-Environment-From-Scratch/README.md

 ## DNS and email authentication

-This is the part that actually matters.
 If MX, SPF, DKIM, or DMARC aren't right, email either doesn't deliver, lands in spam, or gets spoofed by anyone who feels like it.

 ### MX records